OmTiwariPandey/Python-Bank-Management-System/readme.md

 # Bank Management System by Om

-A menu-driven Python application for managing bank accounts, transactions, loans, and administrative tasks.
+This is a reupload of a menu-driven Python application for managing bank accounts created by Om, transactions, loans, and administrative tasks.
 It supports user authentication, audit logging, automated backups, and more.

 ---